Two-phase Oil-water Separator CFD Simulation: A Fluent Tutorial

 €175 Original price was: €175.€125Current price is: €125.

-Figure 1: The geometry of the two-phase oil-water separator, showing the internal coalescing plates.
+Figure 1: The geometry of the oil-water separator showing the arrangement of internal baffles.

-Figure 2: The mesh of 90,948 triangular elements generated for the two-phase oil-water separator model.
+Figure 2: The unstructured mesh of 90,948 elements used for the simulation.

-Figure 3: Velocity distribution inside the Two-phase Oil-water Separator, highlighting the controlled flow path.
+Figure 3: Velocity contours showing the low-speed serpentine flow path.

-Figure 4: Volume fraction showing a) oil and b) water distribution, demonstrating the clear stratification achieved by the separator.
+Figure 4: Volume fraction contours of oil and water showing clear phase separation.

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.